shubhamdp/dotdot/jlink_logs_view/README.md

 # How to use
-For single debbuger you do not have to pass any argument Enter `jlink_server` command in one terminal and `jlink_client` in another terminal
+For single debbuger you do not have to pass any argument Enter `jlink_server` command in one terminal and `jlink_client` in another terminal.
+For multiple debbugers run with the argument

-For multiple debbugers run with the argument `jlink_server 0` and `jlink_client 0`
+`jlink_server 0` and `jlink_client 0`

 `jlink_server 1` and `jlink_client 1`